The Hitchhiker's Guide to Facebook Web Tracking with Invisible Pixels and Click IDs: Tracking Mechanics

-\point{\FBCLID assignment} Given the lack of documentation on how these IDs are being generated and assigned to users, ads, links, \etc, from within \FB, we conduct a few experiments to observe changes and acquire better understanding.
+\point{\FBCLID assignment} Given the lack of documentation on how these IDs are being generated and assigned to users, ads, links, \etc, from within \FB, we conduct a few experiments to acquire better understanding.
 We perform these experiments using two different user accounts on \FB, and three different browsers (Google Chrome, Mozilla Firefox and Microsoft Edge).
 We inspect the HTML code of \FB's home page (for those accounts) and in the \FB pages of some businesses.
-We observe that \FBCLID is assigned inside the \textit{href} value of the HTML elements, meaning these values are not created ``on the fly'', but rather they are assigned once the document is loaded.
-But are these IDs statically appended on the links?
-The answer is no. If a user visits the page of a business on \FB (\eg IKEA) and clicks on the first outgoing link to IKEA's website, the user can notice the \FBCLID appended in the URL.
-Then, if the user reloads or revisits their \FB home page, a different \FBCLID value is assigned to that same URL.
-Upon further examination of the \FB webpage JavaScript source code, we find that when loading a page inside \FB, there is an array called \textit{click\_ids}, whose values are updated upon every request that is landing on the specific page (\eg reload).
-This array hosts 50 \FBCLID values, and each \FBCLID has a fixed length of 61 characters.
+We observe that \FBCLID is assigned inside the \textit{href} value of HTML elements, meaning these values are not created ``on the fly'', but rather they are assigned once the document is loaded.

+Upon further examination of the \FB webpage JavaScript source code, we find that when loading a page inside \FB, there is a \textit{static} array called \textit{click\_ids}, loaded as part of a JSON object inside a <script> tag, whose values are updated upon every request that is landing on the specific page (\eg reload).
+This array hosts 50 \FBCLID values, each with a fixed length of 61 characters.
 Therefore, these \FBCLIDs cannot be uniquely distributed amongst the different URLs that could exceed 50 in total.
 Also, there can be the same \FBCLID assigned to different URLs.
-But, the same \FBCLID could only be assigned to elements that had the same class name, thus concluding that \FBCLID seems to be element dependent.
+But, the same \FBCLID seems to only be assigned to elements of same class name, thus concluding \FBCLID is probably element dependent.